bmpbos/sparsedossa/README.md

 $ synthetic_datasets_script.R -c mice.txt -m 1 -p 10
 ```

+The simulation result can be downloaded [here](https://www.dropbox.com/s/woq8382qh00fqol/mouse_sim.pcl?dl=0).
 We performed the same analyses as in Paulson et al and the results are shown below.
 We can see the results are very similar to those findings in the original paper.

 ![Figure5.jpg](https://bitbucket.org/repo/89po5a/images/2810618475-Figure5.jpg)